HOW TRUFFLE OIL IS MADE

-The idea behind truffle oil is to enable people to enjoy truffle flavor without actually using fresh truffles.
-There are two reasons for this: A) truffles are rare, and B) actually infusing truffles into oil doesn’t provide reliably potent results.
+The idea behind truffle oil is to enable people to enjoy truffle flavor without using fresh truffles.
+There are two reasons for this: A) truffles are rare, and B) infusing truffles into oil doesn’t provide reliably potent results.

-Because of this, the majority of truffle oil on the market today (if not all truffle oil) is produced using laboratories.
+A few truffle oils DO contain truffles, but only tiny pieces included for (frankly) labeling and mystique reasons.
+They don’t actually give the oil its flavor.
+Because of this, most truffle oil on the market today (if not all truffle oil) is produced in laboratories.
 Don’t immediately assume that’s a bad thing, let us explain.

-A + B + C + D = Truffles!
+Thus, A + B + C + D = Truffles!

 The key is that though this specific combination of compounds in nature is unique to truffles, individually those compounds can also be found elsewhere.
 With skill and the right equipment, one can harvest them from other things and combine them to make truffle identical essence/aroma.
 This is what the labs do in truffle oil production.

 Once the truffle essence/aroma has been made, it must then be carefully infused into the oil.
 Different producers use different oils.
 Olive oil is traditional (and the most widely used).
 We aren’t big fans of extra virgin oil, as it can compete with the truffle flavor.
 High quality, but neutral olive oil bases are what we recommend, or sunflower oil, which has a completely neutral flavor and the added benefit of being cheaper than olive oil.

 Although truffle oil is by its very nature a manufactured product, the key distinction lies in where those puzzle-piece-compounds come from.